GRJX/template-drafter/README.md

 2. **Field Extraction**: Template placeholders (e.g., `{{ titel }}`, `{{ acceptatie_criteria }}`) are identified
 3. **Content Generation**: For each field, the system:
    - Looks up the generation strategy in `prompts-config.json`
-   - Applies the appropriate generation method (header, sentence, bullets, selection, tables)
+   - Delegates to the appropriate PlaceholderTypes method (header, sentence, bullets, selection, tables)
    - Uses Ollama to generate contextually relevant content
 4. **Template Rendering**: Generated content is inserted into the template using Jinja2
 5. **Output**: Final rendered content is either written to a file or printed to stdout

 ### Generation Types

-The system supports five different content generation strategies:
+The PlaceholderTypes class supports five different content generation strategies:

 - **Header**: Short, concise titles (word limit configurable)
 - **Sentence**: Descriptive sentences for explanations (word limit configurable)
 - **Bullets**: Lists of bullet points (bullet count configurable)
+- **Numbered**: Sequential numbered steps with format-specific syntax
 - **Selection**: Choose from predefined options based on context
 - **Tables**: Generate structured tables with custom headers and formatting